 It costs around $56.89 per person, a reasonable price considering the guided commentary, photos, and unique vehicle experience.

 If you’re after a relaxed, memorable way to see Warsaw and enjoy a bit of vintage charm, this self-drive tour might just be your next favorite activity.
-It’s a joyful mix of sightseeing, storytelling, and driving — perfect for those who like their adventures with a touch of nostalgia.
+It’s a joyful mix of sightseeing, storytelling, and driving — great for those who like their adventures with a touch of nostalgia.